Salut Mere et Pere! Commet va tu?

 man struggled to express how he didn't feel the branch

-God because of his disagreement
+president was called of God because of his disagreement

 on certain topics, my companion did something I